Let's get started with a Microservice Architecture with Spring Cloud:

 1. Overview

-Apache Commons BeansUtils contains all tools necessary for working with Java beans.
+Apache Commons BeanUtils contains all the tools necessary for working with Java Beans.
+Further, this library combines BeanUtils with Commons Collections to provide unified services for collections of beans.

-Simply put, a bean is a simple Java classes containing fields, getters/setters, and a no-argument constructor.
+Basically, a bean is a simple Java class containing fields, getters, setters, and a no-argument constructor.

-Java provides reflection and introspection capabilities to identify getter-setter methods and call them dynamically.
-However, these APIs can be difficult to learn and may require developers to write boilerplate code to perform simplest operations.
+Accordingly, Java provides reflection and introspection capabilities to identify getter and setter methods and call them dynamically.
+However, these APIs can be difficult to learn and may require developers to write boilerplate code to perform simple operations.

 2. Maven Dependencies

-Here is the Maven dependency need to be included in the POM file before using it:
+Let’s include the Maven dependency we need in the POM file before using it:

 <dependency>